 WSOGCO registration update

 After a CE has received a CxMediaRegistrationIndication primitive from the WSOGCO/RLSS it serves, the CE shall perform the WSOGCO registration update procedure described in clause 5.2.2.2.
 The CE shall generate and send the CERegistrationRequest message to the CM to which it is subscribed.

+Table below shows CxMediaRegistrationIndication payload element for one WSOGCO when requesting registration update.